Birth name: Gerald Arthur Sandusky

 June 30, 2012 - McQueary's contract as assistant football coach ends.

-July 12, 2012 - Freeh announces the findings of the investigation into Penn State's action concerning Sandusky and child abuse.
+July 12, 2012 - Freeh announces the findings of the investigation into Penn State's actions concerning Sandusky and child abuse.
 The report accuses the former leaders at Penn State of showing "total and consistent disregard" for child sex abuse victims, while covering up the attacks of a longtime sexual predator.

 July 23, 2012 - The NCAA announces a $60 million fine against Penn State and bans the team from the postseason for four years.
 Additionally, the school must vacate all wins from 1998-2011, and will lose 20 football scholarships a year for four seasons.